gobolinux/Documentation/content/latest/Getting-Started/Configuration-files/Compile.conf.md

 ---
-title: "Compile"
+title: "Compile.conf"
+weight: 1
 ---

-Compile.conf is the file where you can configure the various paths and URLs used by [Compile]({{%relref "Compile" %}}).
+`Compile.conf` is the file where you can configure the various paths and URLs used by [Compile]({{%relref "Compile" %}}).

 It is stored at `/Programs/Compile/Settings/Compile/Compile.conf` -- which, once